 Working towards becoming a net zero and circular business, supporting resilience for the nation

-BT Group has been a leader on climate action for over 30 years.
-We’ve been tracking our carbon reductions since 1992 and were one of the first companies in the world to set a science-based target in 2008.
+BT has been a leader on climate action for over 30 years.
+We’ve been tracking our carbon reductions since 1992; and were one of the first companies in the world to set a science-based target in 2008.
 We’re working hard to decarbonise our networks, buildings and fleet and are building towards a circular business.

 Net zero